nagu-op/Flask/README.md

-just a begginer who doesn't know the basics of html and css.. :(
+just a begginer who only knows the basics of html :(